failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 with snapshot testing.
 To be honest, we have only been playing with it for a short while and are still debating as to how usefull it actually is.

-The way it works is (**TODO**) takes a snapshot of the DOM for the React component under test.
-This means if an element changes or state causes a change in the DOM, then the snapshot changes when test are run again.
-You can then verify the changes are what you expected.
+The way it works is, the test takes a snapshot of the shallow rendered React component under test.
+What this means is that only that component is rendered and only the props that would be passed to further components down the render tree.
+This means if an element changes or state causes a change in the rendering of the component, then the snapshot changes when test are run again.

-To make it more manageable the snapshot is shallow rendered only rendering the one component under test and not the hierarchy of components below or above.
+You can then verify the changes are what you expected, post implementation test.

 The problem, however, is that very quickly huge swaths of HTML like snapshots are being generated which can become a nightmare as you try to find the diffs.
-As you can imagine, developers who are in a rush or dont know better, are likely to just accept those changes without double checking.
+As you can imagine, developers who are in a rush or don't know any better, are likely to just accept those changes without double checking.

 ### 5 minutes with Emily